Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Data-Driven VCG Mechanisms

-While the ex-post case offers a useful benchmark, it is more likely that the designer has only a noisy estimate of the state.
-We, therefore, consider estimators with two desirable properties commonly emphasized in statistics and econometrics: unbiasedness and consistency.
+The case of noiseless data provides a useful benchmark, but in practice the designer typically observes only a noisy estimate of the state.
+We focus on estimators satisfying two properties central in statistics and econometrics: unbiasedness and consistency.

-With an unbiased estimator and linearity of agents' utility functions in the state, data-driven VCG mechanisms achieve implementation in posterior equilibrium.
-The proof follows the same reasoning as in Proposition \ref{prop: ex-post} and is omitted.
-By Jensen's inequality, this result does not extend universally beyond linear utilities.
+\paragraph{Unbiased Estimators.} With an unbiased estimator and utility functions affine in the state, data-driven VCG mechanisms achieve implementation in posterior equilibrium.